Hemochromatosis Genetic Screening

 Carrier testing is expensive.
 If you are paying for the test, you will want to consider whether the cost of the testing is worth the results.

 The discovery of a genetic disease that is not causing symptoms now should not affect your future ability to gain employment or health insurance coverage.
-A law in the United States, called the Genetic Information Nondiscrimination Act of 2008 (GINA), protects people who have DNA differences that may affect their health.
-This law does not cover life insurance, disability insurance, or long-term care insurance.
+A law in the United States, called the Genetic Information Nondiscrimination Act of 2008 (GINA), helps protect people who have DNA differences that may affect their health.
+But it has some limits.
+For example, this law doesn't apply to life insurance, disability insurance, or long-term care insurance.
+And it doesn't protect people who work for companies with fewer than 15 employees.

 Why Not Be Screened?